bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_5/1_traits.md

 }
 ```

-We can see this in action with the following example ([Rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=149afb833a39b6d7ad3aeb4fd30ddbf7)):
+We can see this in action with the following example [Rust playground:](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=149afb833a39b6d7ad3aeb4fd30ddbf7)

 ```rust
 fn main() {
     let num1 = U256 {